 Plan facilities are hospitals, medical offices, and other facilities in our service area that we own or contract with to provide covered services to our members.
-Kaiser Permanente offers comprehensive healthcare with Plan providers conveniently located throughout our service area.
+Kaiser Permanente offers comprehensive healthcare at Plan facilities conveniently located throughout our service areas.

 We list Plan facilities in the provider directory, with their locations and phone numbers.
-Directories are updated on a regular basis and are available at the time of enrollment or upon request by calling Member Services at (303-338-3800) or toll-free (800-632-9700) (TTY 711).
+Directories are updated on a regular basis and are available at the time of enrollment or upon request by calling our Member Services Department at (404) 261-2590 (locally) or 888-865-5813 (long distance) (TTY: 711).
 The list is also on our website at www.kp.org/postal.

 You must receive your health services at Plan facilities, except if you have an emergency, authorized referral, or out-of-area urgent care.
-If you are visiting another Kaiser Permanente service area, you may receive healthcare services at those Kaiser Permanente facilities.
-See Section 5(h), Wellness and Other Special Features, for more details.
+If you are visiting another Kaiser Permanente or allied plan service area, you may receive healthcare services at those Kaiser Permanente facilities.
+See Section 5(h), Special features, for more details.
 Under the circumstances specified in this brochure, you may receive follow-up or continuing care while you travel anywhere.

-• What you must do to get covered care
+What you must do to get covered care

 It depends on the type of care you need.
-First, you and each family member must choose a primary care provider.
-This decision is important since your primary care provider provides or arranges for most of your healthcare.
+First, you and each covered family member should choose a primary care provider.
+This decision is important since your primary care provider delivers or arranges for most of your healthcare.